sugarcypher/scodex/README.md

-# Sugar Codex - Unified Project
+# Sugar Codex

+The Education App - Decoding sugar & its impact

+🚀 **DEPLOYMENT TRIGGER** - Ready for web deployment!